Day County, Oklahoma Territory: County seat controversy

 The community of Ioland was named as the temporary county seat when County E was first established in 1890, but this location proved unsatisfactory for several reasons.
 First, the water tasted bad, and no better source was available.
 Second, Ioland was not a convenient location for the majority of county residents, who lived on the other side of the Canadian River.
 Third, the temporary courthouse at Ioland mysteriously burned down during the night of November 12, 1893.
-The day after the fire, the three county commissioners ordered that the county seat be reestablished at Grand.
+The day after the fire, the three county commissioners ordered that the county seat be re-established at Grand.

 The county commissioners voted to move the seat to Grand, Oklahoma, along the banks of the Canadian River, which ran through the middle of the county.

 "Free Grass" vs. "Herd Law"

 The burning political issue in Day County was the question whether land should be free-range (i. e., unfenced) or whether the movement of cattle should be restricted.
 Most of the large cattle ranches had started when the land was still controlled by Texas.
 However, Texas law did not apply when the U. S. created Oklahoma Territory (thus giving rise to Day County).
 Most of the settlers who moved in during the territorial days were small farmers.
 Initially, the cattlemen had the political advantage.
 If a farmer found that free-range cattle had eaten his crops, he had no recourse to be compensated for his loss.
-As a result, there were many charge by cattlemen that some farmers had put poison in the waters where cattle drank.
-The Arapaho Bee reported on May 17, 1901 that a posse of cattlemen lynched a resident of Ioland, after he had been accused of poisoning roaming cattle.
+As a result, many charges were made by cattlemen that some farmers had put poison in the waters where cattle drank.
+The Arapaho Bee reported on May 17, 1901, that a posse of cattlemen lynched a resident of Ioland, after he had been accused of poisoning roaming cattle.